No-Bake Double Berry Cake Squares

 - Raspberries have an anti-inflammatory property that may help to reduce inflammation of the joints.

-More Fruit-tastic Recipes from the Kitchen of Heather Says
+More Fruit-tastic Recipes From Heather Says

 - Peach Moo Milkshake